DavidASchonfeld/Nodejs-Chatroom/README.md

 # NodeJs Chatrooms
 Adam Epstein and I created this repository for our Rapid Prototype and Development class.
-The socket.io communication was based on class examples.
+The NodeJS server setup is based off of class examples.